angular-gantt/angular-gantt/README.md

 - **from-date**

-  If specified ensures that the chart rendering starts at the from-date.
+  Ensures that the chart rendering starts at this date.
 This is useful for showing the chart even without any tasks, or empty time before the first task, or truncate previous tasks.

 - **to-date**

-  If specified ensures that the chart rendering goes at least to the end-date.
+  Ensures that the chart rendering goes at least to this date.
 This is useful for showing the chart even without any tasks, or empty time after the last task, or truncate next tasks.

 - **data**

-  Allows you to specify the data model for the gantt chart.
-An example of the data definition can be found in [demo\_sample\_data.js](assets/demo_sample_data.js).
+  Specify the data model for the gantt chart.
+An example of the data definition can be found in [demo/app/script/services/sample.js](demo/app/script/services/sample.js).

 - **header-show-month**, **header-show-week**, **header-show-day**, **header-show-hour**